ketan-cloverinfotech/Openshift/quetions.md

 * * *

-### Q4. **How are your container images built and pushed to your registry?**
+### Q4.
+How are your container images built and pushed to your registry?**

-_“Can you share how your application images (the files that run your apps) are created and uploaded?
-For example, do you use Jenkins, Tekton, or build them manually?”_
+“Can you explain how you build and upload your application images (the files that run your apps)?
+For example, do you use tools like Jenkins, Tekton, or OpenShift’s own S2I (Source-to-Image) feature?
+Or do you build them manually?”
 * * *

 ### Q5. **Where do you store your container images?**